 – I know Ash tripped and even got some air time, but was he really considering stopping after that?
 He doesn’t even have dirt marks or any visible boo-boos.

-– Well, hello there completely random one second cameo by Gary.
-Does this mean he’s finally caught up with the Pallet town trio?
+– Well, hello there completely random one-second cameo by Gary.
+Does this mean Ash has finally caught up with the Pallet Town trio?

 Also, how did Gary not realize that he hit someone with the door?
 Especially if he did it hard enough to knock someone out for hours.